 There is now a wide variety of pad types and packing materials from which to choose, depending on the needs of each particular horse.

-With careful treatment and rehabilitation, a bowed tendon injury isn’t always the end of the road for performance.
-Keep reading for more information.
+With careful treatment and rehabilitation, a bowed tendon injury isn’t always the end of the road for performance horses.

 The strategies for keeping parasites under control have evolved significantly in recent years.
 Here’s what you should know about managing the problem.

-Learning the essential skills of taking and assessing vital signs requires that you first know what is normal – and most importantly, what is normal for your horse.
+Learning the essentials of taking and assessing vital signs requires that you first know what is normal – and more importantly, what isn't.

 For thousands of riders every year, their ride ends with a trip to the emergency room.
 This article looks at safety equipment and how effective it is.